-The aim of the Congo Peace Center (CPC) is to support and achieve sustainable peace in the Democratic Republic of the Congo (DRC) and facilitate its integration into a more stable and peaceful Great Lakes region.
+The Congo Peace Center (CPC) was established to support and achieve sustainable peace in the Democratic Republic of the Congo (DRC) and facilitate its integration into a more stable and peaceful Great Lakes region.
 The CPC is committed to achieving good governance, inclusive economic development, and national integration and reconciliation.

 The Congo Peace Center works to: